ma7salem/restful-ecommerce-api/readme.md

 ## Restful E-commerce Api

-Restful E-commerce Api is a api system contains authentication system (Login - Registeration - Logout) and many route that makes you control the data.
+Restful E-commerce Api is an api system contains authentication system (Login - Registeration - Logout) and many route that makes you control the data.
 The system handle all different requests.
 You can use the system online by this route.

 ## System Routes